 Unfortunately, the story doesn't stand up to scrutiny.
 Princess Anne did indeed stay at Nottingham Castle in 1688 during the last days of her father's reign.
-However, at that point she had no children.
-Her only child, Prince William, Duke of Gloucester, was not born until 8 months after the Princess's visit to Nottingham.
+However, at that point, she had no children.
+Her only child, Prince William, Duke of Gloucester, was not born until eight months after the Princess's visit to Nottingham.

 The inn has another claim to fame.
 The original inn sign, now kept behind the bar, was made from the shoulder bone of a whale.
 According to the information panel outside the inn,